confluentinc/event-streaming-patterns/docs/event-processing/claim-check.md

 The event stored in Kafka contains only a reference to the object in the external store.
 This can be a full URI string, an [abstract data type](https://en.wikipedia.org/wiki/Abstract_data_type) (e.g., Java object) with separate fields for bucket name and filename, or whatever fields are required to identify the object.
 Optionally, the event may contain additional data fields to better describe the object (e.g., metadata such as who created the object).

+The following example uses Kafka's Java producer client.
+Here, we keep things simple as the event's value stores no information other than the reference (URI) to its respective object in external storage.

 ```java
   // Write object to external storage
   storageClient.putObject(bucketName, objectName, object);